LT-Schmiddy/SchmiddysMMRecompModTemplate/README.md

 * Optional building of external libraries (referred to as extlibs) alongside the mod nrm, and keeping the code for both in the same repository.
 * Cross-compilation of extlibs using Zig (extlib code is still written in C/C++).
 * Dedicated testing environment for mods in the form of the `runtime` directory.
-* Automatic creation of Thunderstore packages via a script.
+* Automatic creation of Thunderstore packages via a script, or by running `make thunderstore`.
 * Easy integration of non-standard clang versions (such the MIPS-only `clang` package I maintain), in case your system `clang` doesn't support MIPS.

 ## Writing mods